threedslider/blackdot/README.md

 Info
 ------------
-- This is my base in C++, I am working in parallel and I make my project more simple to complex in step by step.
+- This is my base in C++, I am working on my project for more simple to complex in step by step.
-- I keep two project as well and see which it is better.

 Cloning
 -------------